enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 ## Client Request Handling {#client-req-handling}

 Clients which have negotiated this protocol MUST add a `Bound-Request` header field with each request they make.
-If the Client is an Intermediary, it MUST first remove any `Bound-Request` header fields that it received.
 The `$req_serial` MUST start at 1 for the first request on a persistent connection, and MUST be incremented by 1 for each subsequent request.

+If the Client is an Intermediary, regardless of whether or not this protocol was negotiated for the connection, it MUST remove any `Bound-Request` header fields that it received (prior to adding its own, if applicable).

 ## Server Request Handling {#server-req-handling}